lokesh12190/gtsrb-traffic-sign-classifier/README.md

 ## Overview

-In modern road safety systems, the ability for a machine to quickly and accurately recognize traffic signs is more than a convenience — it’s a necessity.
+In modern road safety systems, the ability for a machine to quickly and accurately recognize traffic signs is more than a convenience. it’s a necessity.
 Whether it’s **Advanced Driver Assistance Systems (ADAS)** or fully **autonomous vehicles**, traffic sign recognition allows vehicles to obey speed limits, follow road directions, and react to warnings in real time.

-This project tackles exactly that challenge using the **German Traffic Sign Recognition Benchmark (GTSRB)** — a well-known dataset containing 43 different types of traffic signs, collected from real-world driving conditions.
+This project tackles exactly that challenge using the **German Traffic Sign Recognition Benchmark (GTSRB)**  a well-known dataset containing 43 different types of traffic signs, collected from real-world driving conditions.
 The signs vary in **size, lighting, rotation, and occlusion**, making the dataset a realistic and challenging benchmark.

 ---